 3) Third-Party Integrations

 BMC Remedy doesn't officially allow or list any third-party integrations on its portfolio.
 However, many vendors, including VMware and Cisco, have developed integrations for it, which can be added with additional cost.
-ServiceNow’s platform has been built specifically for ease of integrations and actively encourages such within its communities.
+ServiceNow’s platform has been built specifically for easy integrations and actively encourages such within its communities.

 4) Configuration & Accessibility